harvester/docs/docs/troubleshooting/installation.md

 10.10.0.0/24 dev harvester-mgmt proto kernel scope link src 10.10.0.15
 ```

-Please check your DHCP server offers a default route option.
-Attaching content of `/run/cos/target/rke2.log` is helpful too.
+- Check that your DHCP server offers a default route option.
+Attaching content from `/run/cos/target/rke2.log` is helpful too.

 ## Collecting information

-The following information helps troubleshooting a failed installation.
-Please include them in a bug report.
+Please include the following information in a bug report when reporting a failed installation:

 - A failed installation screenshot.
 - Content of these files: